EmmaDawsonDev/guide-to-HF/README.md

+# This repo is not taking part in hacktoberfest 2021.

-# 🎃 Hacktoberfest Guide 🎃
+# 🎃 Hacktoberfest Guide 2020 🎃

 This repo is hosted at https://emmalearnscode.github.io/guide-to-HF/index.html